Did you know Abraham Lincoln’s birthday is an official State of Illinois holiday?

 But in Champaign-Urbana, the celebration is very muted.
 Courthouses are open; state offices appear to be open as well.
 (When in doubt, call.
 We haven’t scanned every state office in the area.)

 The DMV, aka the Illinois Secretary of State Facility in Champaign, Rantoul, Monticello, and Tuscola (as well as the rest of the offices all over the state) will be closed.
-In addition, the DMV will be closed on Saturday, Feb.
-16, in honor of Washington’s birthday.
+In addition, the facility will be closed on Saturday, Feb.
+15, in honor of Washington’s birthday aka Presidents Day.
 (The Secretary of State Facilities are always closed on Mondays).

 So if you need a drivers license, a state ID, license plates, or any other vehicle-related services provided by the Illinois Secretary of State, plan that you might need to wait – or go early.